 Sometime between 1910 and 1915 Angelo had sent for his wife and children to join him.
 But on Dec.
 28, 1915, tragedy struck with the death of Angelo at the age of 39 leaving his wife Catherine Bocchino a widow with four children, Nicola, Maria, Angelica, and John.
 This must have been a very sad time for the whole family as Joseph and Angelo seemed to be extremely close-knit.

 Then with his own growing family, Joseph moved a few blocks away to 283 E. 149th Street.
-Their home was the building above the ‘Nail’s’ sign (below).
 By 1920 my grandmother Catherine had joined the family along with the birth of Rita Lucy and Arthur Frank.
 Joseph was supporting them as a street cleaner for the city now.

 Doing very well during this time he purchased a home at 1141 Croes Ave.
 He was no longer a street cleaner but was working as scowman on the docks.
-The value of his home was listed at $18,000 on the 1930c.
-This is the home with the red awnings.
+The value of his home was listed at $18,000 on the 1930 c.

 I like to think of this time as a heyday for this family.
 My grandmother had recently married her husband Frank Civitano and was living with them along with her sister Margaret who had married John Leone.
 Sister Emily was married to Frank Tanzillo and their three children were also at the same address.
 Not far from them was grandfather Frank Civitano’s Uncle, Frank Civitano and his wife Rose DiArmiento at 1129 Croes Ave., with 5 of their children, Louis, Helen, Dominick, John, and Julia, along with their married daughter Lena and her husband Sal Vizzo, Mary and her husband Anthony Gentile.